11 minutes read.

 This page therefore randomly presents the names and citations of 10 Medal of Honor recipients from World War II, and when reloaded, it will randomly present another 10.
 Here they are:

-First Lieutenant, U.S. Army, 15th Infantry, 3d Infantry Division.
+Private First Class, U.S. Army, Company C, 386th Infantry, 97th Infantry Division.

 Related essays: